wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 ### How to run the example code in Program.cs

-To run the example code in Program.cs (uses Bitcoin regtest to send a few transactions, create a block and loop the transaction outputs in it):
+To run the example code in Program.cs (uses Bitcoin or Elements regtest to send a few transactions, create a block and loop the transaction outputs in it):

 **If you already have the .NET Core SDK and Visual Studio Code with C# set up:**